elastic/kibana/rfcs/text/0012_background_sessions.md

 # Detailed design

-From the perspective of a user, when he runs a view that takes a long time (A dashboard, a discover search, a SIEM timeline, etc.), he will recieve a notification stating that it can be sent to background, and returned to later.
-If he chooses to do so, that view will be treated as a "Background Session": It will be stored and tracked for progress, allowing the user to come back and retrive the results in the future.
+From the perspective of a user, when they run a view that takes a long time (A dashboard, a discover search, a SIEM timeline, etc.), they will recieve a notification stating that it can be sent to background, and returned to later.
+If they choose to do so, that view will be treated as a "Background Session": It will be stored and tracked for progress, allowing the user to come back and retrive the results in the future.

 ## Session Management